RolandSall/Software-Concepts/README.md

-These topics are encountered in almost in workplace.
-This repository aims to let the software audience to related on how these concepts are necessary for maintaining an efficient and scalable system.
+These topics are encountered in almost any workplace.
+This repository aims for the software audience to get a glimpse on how these concepts are necessary for maintain efficiently a working system.

-The next topics (if these were able to be well progressed on), is to tackle Devops topics.
-For now try to enjoy the current contents that is constantly updated.
+The next topics (if I was to able progress on the latter topics), is to tackle Devops topics.
+For now try to enjoy the current contents that are constantly being updated.

 I will also be working on roadmap to better highlight from which topic you should tackle first.